quantiacs/documentation/en/source/theory/theoretical_basis.md

 Mathematically, market neutralization is elementary.

 Say, we a have a vector of **weights<sub>i</sub>** for i day, given by the algorithm.
-In order to make the algorithm a market-neutral one, it is enough to apply the following equation for each day:
+To make the algorithm market-neutral, apply the following equation for each day:

 **neutralized\_weights<sub>i</sub>** = **weights<sub>i</sub>** - mean(**weights<sub>i</sub>**).